skupperproject/skupper-example-hello-world/README.md

 We now have connected namespaces, but there is one more step.
-To select a service from one namespace for exposure on all the connected namespaces, Skupper uses an annotation on Kubernetes services.
+To select a service from one namespace for exposure on all the connected namespaces, Skupper uses an annotation the Kubernetes service.

 Use `kubectl annotate` with the annotation `skupper.io/proxy=http` to expose the backend service: